EinsteinToolkit/www.cactuscode.org/media/news/SC08-Alpaca/index.md

 VisitConnect is a module that provides running Cactus simulations with the capability to expose their mesh and data structures to the visualization package VisIt.
-Leveraging on VisIt\'s functionalities, the module allows for remote visualization and simulation control through pause, restart and single-step commands.
+Leveraging on VisIt's functionalities, the module allows for remote visualization and simulation control through pause, restart and single-step commands.